smoucka/split-layer/README.md

 This tool takes a layer from the TOC or a .lyr file.
 User must specify a field in the given layer on which to set up definition queries.
 Tool finds all distinct values in field and creates a new layer with a definition query specific to distinct value.
 The tool can be run a second time on a resulting layer to split on a different field.

+The associated xml files contain in-program  documentation for the tool and toolbox.

 #####Set-up

 #####Quirks